tsantalis/RefactoringMiner/documentation/mcp.md

 | `refactoringminer_validate_pull_request` | `cloneUrl`, `pullRequestId`, `intent` | `timeoutSeconds`, `maxCandidates` |
 | `refactoringminer_validate_directories` | `beforePath`, `afterPath`, `intent` | `maxCandidates` |

 Validation tools default to `maxCandidates=20`.
-This only bounds the evidence returned to the MCP client; it does not change the underlying RefactoringMiner detection pass.
+This only limits what comes back to the MCP client; it does not change the RefactoringMiner detection pass.

 The `intent` object has one required field: